 The students of Caribbean Aviation Training Institute, Inc. have the right to complaint if in their opinion they understand their rights have been violated or limited.
 All administrative or educational complaints must be registered with the Academic Assistant for processing by the corresponding office.
-If the same cannot be resolved, it will be referred the Executive Director.
-The Executive Director will have to present to a committee made up of a student representation, a faculty member and the Administrator.
-The committee will emit a report with the respective recommendations to the Executive Director.
+If the same cannot be resolved, it will be referred the Academic Director.
+The Director of Operations and Executive Director will have to present to a committee made up of a student representation, a faculty member and the Administrator.
+The committee will emit a report with the respective recommendations to the Director of Operations and Executive Director.
 The decision of the committee could be reconsidered, if necessary, by the President and at the request of the complained student.
 The decision of the President will be definitive.